Diagnosing and Mitigating Sycophancy and Skepticism in LLM Causal Judgment: RCA Implementation Details

-\paragraph{Inputs and outputs.} The Judge consumes (i) the agent response, (ii) the structured trace fields (when present), and (iii) the user context (including any social-pressure cue).
-It returns: \textsc{Pass}/\textsc{Fail} plus a short critique.
+The Judge module implements the four acceptance conditions listed in Section~\ref{sec:rca-main}.
+It consumes (i)~the agent response, (ii)~the structured trace fields (when present), and (iii)~the user context (including any social-pressure cue), and returns \textsc{Pass}/\textsc{Fail} plus a short critique.